tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/VPC 连接/连接公网_intl_en.md

 EIPs can be bound and unbound with CVMs and other resources at any time.

 ## NAT Gateways
-An NAT gateway provides the SNAT and DNAT features, which enables you to easily establish an Internet egress and provide services for CVMs in a VPC to access the Internet with the same public IP address.
+A NAT gateway provides the SNAT and DNAT features, which enables you to easily establish an Internet egress and provide services for CVMs in a VPC to access the Internet with the same public IP address.
 For information on how to configure the NAT gateway, see [NAT Gateways - Operation Overview](https://intl.cloud.tencent.com/document/product/1015/12958).
 NAT gateways offer the following advantages:
 - Secure Internet access